Intel

 If the legal mess can eat your profit, you're not buying a business — you're buying a liability.

-Why it matters: Hidden legal liabilities can follow you after closing, nuking cash flow and debt service.
-Fines, back taxes, and compliance issues don’t disappear with the seller — they become your problem.
-If the story doesn’t match the paper trail, or there is no paper trail, walk.
+Why it matters: Hidden legal liabilities follow you after closing, nuking cash flow and debt service.
+Fines, back taxes, and compliance issues don’t disappear—they become your personal problem.

 Reason #6: Regulatory or Licensing Landmines